grange85/ahfow-www/_posts/2010/2010-09-09-audio-dean-britta-on-wfuvs-words-music.markdown

 - audio
 tags: []
 ---
-<div>Dean &amp; Britta appeared on WFUV&#39;s &quot;Words &amp; Music&quot; show earlier int he week talking about 13 Most Beautiful and performing (full band) live versions of some tracks.
-You can listen to the archived show streamed, on the <span class="removed_link" title="http://wfuv.streamguys.us/cgi-bin/colinker.cgi?colink=102882903384418">WFUV public archive</span> (scroll down the page and select Dean &amp; Britta #2) - you&#39;ll need a Windows machine or Flip4Mac to listen.
+<div>Dean & Britta appeared on WFUV&#39;s "Words & Music" show earlier int he week talking about 13 Most Beautiful and performing (full band) live versions of some tracks.
+You can listen to the archived show streamed, on the <span class="removed_link" title="http://wfuv.streamguys.us/cgi-bin/colinker.cgi?colink=102882903384418">WFUV public archive</span> (scroll down the page and select Dean & Britta #2) - you&#39;ll need a Windows machine or Flip4Mac to listen.
 - news
 </p></div>